naumenko-sa/cre/README.md

 * Install R and packages: stringr,data.table,plyr (HPC or laptop, if you'd like to use it for the report generation).
 * Install OMIM (HPC or laptop).
   * Goto https://omim.org/downloads/ and request the latest database.
 It makes sense to renew it once a year.
-  * In a couple of days you will get genemap2.txt,genemap.txt,mim2gene.txt,mimTitles.percent.txt,mimTitles.txt,morbidmap.txt.
+  * In a couple of days you will receive
+    * genemap2.txt
+    * genemap.txt
+    * mim2gene.txt
+    * mimTitles.percent.txt
+    * mimTitles.txt
+    * morbidmap.txt.
     Put them into OMIM_DIR where you want.
   * Preprocess OMIM with [omim.sh](../master/omim.sh).
 It creates two tables: omim.txt with omim description of diseases related to 3700 genes, and omim_inheritance.txt - the inheritance mode for genes in OMIM.
 ```